 Making Your Own Organic Compost: An Infographic Guide

 You may be asking yourself, “why would you make your own compost when it would be so much easier to simply buy pre-made ones from the store?”
 One good reason for this is due to there being no guarantee that compost bought from shops are made of high-quality materials.
 When you make your own organic compost, you at least have the benefit of knowing what was used.
-Compost is beneficial for plants for a number of reasons.
+Compost is beneficial for plants like grass for a number of reasons.
 First, it can stabilize the physical structure of the soil, which means you are less likely to deal with problems such as soil erosion.
 Compost can also help with modifying the pH level of the soil.
 For example, if you live in a desert-like region where the soil tends to be alkaline in nature, compost can help in lowering the soil pH over the long-term.

 To get you started, we created an infographic guide on the basics of making organic compost.
 A lot of gardeners don’t do this because they think the process is complicated.
 In reality, making compost is actually pretty simple, especially if you use one of the low-maintenance methods shown in the infographic below.